amt8u/hugo-blog/content/posts/connect-spare-macbook-as-external-display/index.md

 * Two compatible Mac devices running macOS Monterey or later.
 * Wi-Fi network (both Macs should be on the same network).
-* AirPlay (for native macOS screen sharing) or third-party software like Luna Display or Deskreen if using an older macOS version.
+* AirPlay (for native macOS screen sharing)

+There are other software solutions available like Luna and Deskreen, but I didn't try those.

 # Connection process